 To restore deleted issues:

 Install a copy of YouTrack on another server using a recent backup as the data source.
 For instructions, see the page that is relevant to your distribution type:

-Use an import script to import issues from the backup copy to your current YouTrack installation.
-For detailed instructions, see Import Issues from Another YouTrack Server.
+Import issues from the backup copy to your current YouTrack installation.
+For detailed instructions, see Import from YouTrack.

 Deleting Issues Permanently

 To maintain the integrity of your database, issues that are deleted from YouTrack are preserved in the database.
 If you want to delete a batch of issues, you can delete them permanently and reduce the size of your database.

 To delete issues permanently, you need to remove the project that they belong to from YouTrack.
 This action is mostly used to delete old projects that you no longer use.
-For instructions, see Remove a Project.
+For instructions, see Delete a Project.

 If you want to delete older issues, but still want to keep the project open, use this workaround: